 Distilled Stable Diffusion inference

 Stable Diffusion inference can be a computationally intensive process because it must iteratively denoise the latents to generate an image.
-To reduce the computational burden, you can use a distilled version of the Stable Diffusion model from Nota AI.
+To reduce the computational burden, you can use a distilled version of the Stable Diffusion model from Nota AIarrow-up-right.
 The distilled version of their Stable Diffusion model eliminates some of the residual and attention blocks from the UNet, reducing the model size by 51% and improving latency on CPU/GPU by 43%.

 Let’s load the distilled Stable Diffusion model and compare it against the original Stable Diffusion model: